How Einstein's Equation Emerges From CFT$_2$: Introduction

-It is of importance to note that, for disjoint subsystems $A$ and $B$ in a mixed state $\rho_{AB}$, the entanglement entropy defined in eqn. (\ref{eq: Pure EE}) fails to characterize entanglement between $A$ and $B$.
+It is crucial to note that, the entanglement entropy defined above fails to characterize the entanglement in a mixed state $\rho_{AB}$.
 The traditional resolution is to purify the mixed state by adding auxiliary systems $\bar{A}\bar{B}$.
-Then the entanglement of purification (EoP or $E_{P}$) \citep{Terhal:2002riz} is defined by minimizing the entanglement entropy $S_{\text{vN}}(A\bar{A}:B\bar B)$ over all possible purifications, and quantifies the entanglement between $A$ and $B$: $S_{\mathrm{vN}}(A:B) :=E_P = \min_{\bar A\bar B} S_{\text{vN}}(A\bar{A}:B\bar B)$.
-The EoP is then conjectured to equals the entanglement wedge cross-section (EWCS or $E_{W}$) in the AdS bulk \citep{Takayanagi:2017knl}.
-However, minimizing EoP over all possible purifications poses significant challenges in verifying $E_{P}=E_{W}(A:B)$.
-A canonical purification, the reflected entropy \citep{Dutta:2019gen}, was proposed to verify this equality.
+Then the entanglement of purification (EoP or $E_{P}$) \cite{Terhal:2002riz} is defined by minimizing $S_{\text{vN}}(A\bar{A}:B\bar B)$ over all possible purifications, and quantifies the entanglement between $A$ and $B$: $S_{\mathrm{vN}}(A:B) :=E_P = \min_{\bar A\bar B} S_{\text{vN}}(A\bar{A}:B\bar B)$ \cite{Takayanagi:2017knl}.
+However, optimization over purifications is, in practice, intractable in CFTs.

-In a recent work, we proposed an alternative to purification in CFT by subtracting the undetectable regions \citep{Jiang:2024akz}.
-The entanglement entropy $S_{\mathrm{vN}}(A:B)$ now can be easily calculated and we do confirm the exact equality

-The most important property is that both quantities are finite, and the bulk geodesics have not to be attached on the infinitely far away conformal boundary.
-This is generic, since in multipartite systems, for any two disjoint parts $A$ and $B$, we always have finite $S_{\mathrm{vN}}\left(A:B\right)$ and $E_{W}\left(A:B\right)$.
-When combined with the Synge's world function method, in this paper, we are able to derive the dynamical equation for CFT$_2$ entanglement entropy, which turns out to be precisely the three dimensional Einstein equation.
+Recently, the SUBTRACTION approach is proposed to calculate the entanglement entropy $S_{\mathrm{vN}}\left(A:B\right)$ between disjoint subsystems $A$ and $B$ in CFT$_2$ \cite{Jiang:2024ijx,Jiang:2025tqu,Jiang:2025dir}.
+This quantity can be equivalently interpreted as the entanglement entropy in the mixed state $\rho_{AB}$, as explained in the appendix.
+The disconnectedness between subsystems $A$ and $B$ makes $S_{\mathrm{vN}}\left(A:B\right)$ finite.
+This enables us to explicitly show how three dimensional Einstein's gravity emerges from CFT$_2$ in this letter.
+Then we will demonstrate that the renormalization group (RG) equation is surprisingly a geometric identity.